JoshiUtsav/vector-search/README.md

 - The provided resources (MongoDB forum discussion and documentation) can be referenced for further context on MongoDB's vector search limitations.

-Database to perform the search: https://drive.google.com/file/d/1wgE8-DWR0Z6qC633H6_pqwqW3D6rU6wU/view?usp=sharing

 ## **Solution:**

 Here is a video explaination of my approach solving this problem.

 [Video Link](https://www.youtube.com/)

-Technologies - LangChain, Pinecone.
+GenAI Tech - LangChain, Pinecone.